cassidyjames/cassidyjames.github.io/causes.md

 # Causes

-_A.k.a. do good on my behalf!_

-Instead of giving to me directly, you can always give to one of these causes.
-I’m passionate about each one and they all could use monetary support.
+I’m passionate about each of these projects and they all could use monetary support.

 ## [Electronic Frontier Foundation](https://www.eff.org/){: onclick="plausible('Wishlist: EFF');"}